kyma-project/kyma/docs/service-catalog/docs/012-details-provisioning-and-binding.md

 ### Bind with other resources

-The UsageKind is a cluster-wide custom resource which allows you to bind a ServiceInstance to any custom resource.
-By default, there are two UsageKinds which enable binding either to a Deployment or Function.
+The UsageKind is a cluster-wide custom resource which allows you to bind a ServiceInstance to any resource.
+By default, Kyma provides two UsageKinds which enable binding either to a Deployment or Function.
 You can add more UsageKinds if you want to bind your ServiceInstance to the other custom resource.
-The UsageKind contains information of the way in which binding to this custom resource is conducted.
-Then, the ServiceBindingUsage uses this information to inject Secrets to the Application.
+The UsageKind contains information on the way in which binding to this custom resource is conducted.
+The ServiceBindingUsage uses this information to inject Secrets to the Application.

 ![Kyma UsageKind](assets/usagekind.png)